alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 Now let's do the derivation for the inner layers

-## Derivative of Loss wrto Weight in Inner Layers
+## Derivative of Loss with respect to Weight in Inner Layers

-Adding the diagrame once more
+Adding the diagram once more

 $$
 \mathbf {